stevenj2019/Paradox-Object-Tools/README.md

 ## Files
 00_* = these are the core of the object tooling, and will be required with ANY usage of these tools

-01_* = debugging tools, these require the render_array from https://gist.github.com/cbrzeczysz/2583f1e4c71b566f005eaea036e8494d (Full credit to ciara) to work correctly
+01_* = debugging tools, these require the render_array from https://gist.github.com/cbrzeczysz/2583f1e4c71b566f005eaea036e8494d (Full credit to ciara) to work correctly (this code is currently unavailable, is a little finnicky)

 02_* = example files, due to the flexible nature of paradox scripting with variables, this can be used in a wide array of ways, and ill provide as many of those ways, as i make, in this repo